romerve/rvlabs-apim-devops/README.md

 Because we are in a transformation journey, we want the capture to entirely reflect Prod, thus the config used for the Extractor is set to use the production APIM as the source and the destination, this way the ARM templates generated are always production ready.
 Remember, we are creating development off production, we will override parameters at deployment time to target the Dev instance.

-The config file defines how the Extractor will generate the templates, the following **apimExtract.json** will use the same instance as the source and target, split each API into its own entity, and parametarize most of the assets needed.
+The config file defines how the Extractor will generate the templates, the following **apimExtract.json** will use the same instance as the source and target, split each API into its own entity, and parameterize most of the assets needed.

 ```json
 {